awsdocs/amazon-ec2-user-guide-windows/doc_source/device_naming.md

 ## Device Name Considerations<a name="device-name-limits"></a>

 Keep the following in mind when selecting a device name:
 + Although you can attach your EBS volumes using the device names used to attach instance store volumes, we strongly recommend that you don't because the behavior can be unpredictable\.

-+ Amazon EC2 Windows AMIs come with an additional service installed, the **Ec2Config Service**\.
-The Ec2Config service runs as a local system and performs various functions to prepare an instance when it first boots up\.
-After the devices have been mapped with the drives, the Ec2Config service then initializes and mounts the drives\.
++ AWS Windows AMIs come with additional software that prepares an instance when it first boots up\.
+This is either the Ec2Config service \(Windows AMIs prior to Windows Server 2016\) or EC2Launch \(Windows Server 2016\)\.
+After the devices have been mapped to drives, they are initialized and mounted\.
 The root drive is initialized and mounted as `C:\`\.
-The instance store volumes that come attached to the instance are initialized and mounted as `Z:\`, `Y:\`, and so on\.
+The instance store volumes attached to the instance are initialized and mounted as `Z:\`, `Y:\`, and so on\.
 By default, when an EBS volume is attached to a Windows instance, it can show up as any drive letter on the instance\.
-You can change the settings of the Ec2Config service to set the drive letters of the EBS volumes per your specifications\.
-For more information, see [Configuring a Windows Instance Using the EC2Config Service](UsingConfig_WinAMI.md) and [Mapping Disks to Volumes on Your Windows Instance](ec2-windows-volumes.md)\.
+You can change the settings to set the drive letters of the volumes per your specifications\.
+For more information, see [Configuring a Windows Instance Using the EC2Config Service](ec2config-service.md), [Configuring a Windows Instance Using EC2Launch](ec2launch.md), and [Mapping Disks to Volumes on Your Windows Instance](ec2-windows-volumes.md)\.
 + The number of NVMe instance store volumes for an instance depends on the size of the instance\.
 The device names are `/dev/nvme0n1`, `/dev/nvme1n1`, and so on\.